decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 ### 10. An organization gives you a new mailing application they just designed to identify its strengths and weaknesses with respect to the standard in the market.
 - what testing technique would you apply and give a detailed description of what you will do when applying this technique.

 **Solution**: I will apply state transition technique(SL- explain).
 (Sl- comparative technique or error guessing technique.
 The tester has to compare the mailing application to an already existing mailing application like gmail inorder to understand what is expected of the new mailing system.
-This will allow the user to find defaults and missing features to report).
+This will allow the user to find defaults and missing features to report.
+Score is just for attempting it).
+3/10

 [State transition technique](https://drive.google.com/drive/folders/106JPor4YUgNvMfN8tF_-mDUwqL3cWBg7?usp=sharing) ??????????